Find the IP Address of any Domain Name

 What is a DNS lookup?

 A DNS lookup is a tool that involves the process of converting domain names to IP addresses.
-While the domain name system makes these domain-to-IP conversions, sometimes users want to know various information about a domain.
+The domain name system makes these domain-to-IP conversions.
+But sometimes, users want to know various information about a domain.
 They want to check DNS records or know a domain name's IP address.

 In these cases, the DNS lookup tool can provide information to the user.